bitnami/charts/bitnami/discourse/README.md

 By default, this Chart only deploys a single pod running Discourse.
 Should you want to increase the number of replicas, you may follow these simple steps to ensure everything works smoothly:

-> **Tip**: Running these steps ensures the PostgreSQL instance to be correctly populated.
+> **Tip**: Running these steps ensures the PostgreSQL instance is correctly populated.
 If you already have an initialised DB, you may directly create a release with the desired number of replicas.
 Remind to set `discourse.skipInstall` to `true`!

 1. Create a conventional release, that will be scaled later:
 ```console